varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 - Program has three functions named t_avg,t_min and t_max which finds average, minimum and maximum respectively for the input numbers.

-- We created 3 threads using dataType pthread_t
+- We created 3 threads t1 , t2 and t3 using dataType pthread_t.
+The above functions are executed in the respective threads created above.

+- The average function is operated in thread t1
+- The minimum function is operated in thread t2
+- The maximum function is operated in thread t3
+- Then these threads will do the respective calculations and will be terminated .
+Then returns the results of the calculations by using the function pthread_join.